nacholozano/php-cloud-service-project/README.md

 - Problem with breadcrumbs when you migrate the project to other server.

+- The PDF reports don't add the PDF size.

 I know possible solutions for this problems.
 But I don't have time to fix them.